james-t-larson/neutral-times-api/taskell.md

     > I would like the news read to me.
 Check out Mozilla TTS and see if it's good enough for this
 - User Profiles need to be defined
     > Sessions are needed for invites, no need for preferences for mvp
-- Use Git integration with SimpleCov to ensure that any change has tests written
-    > simplecov-icov has a tool that can check tests for only changed files. this should ensure nearly 100% test coverage and catch anything that isn't tested
 - Switch to an open source LLM
 - Images should mainly be sketches
 - Integrate with a citation machine for sources